overviewer/Minecraft-Overviewer/docs/config.rst

         Using image optimizers will increase render times significantly.

-    This option specifies which additional tools overviewer should use to optimize the filesize of png tiles.
+    This option specifies which additional tools overviewer should use to optimize the filesize of rendered tiles.
-    The tools used must be placed somewhere, where overviewer can find them, for example the "PATH" environment variable or a directory like /usr/bin.
+    The tools used must be placed somewhere where overviewer can find them, for example the "PATH" environment variable or a directory like /usr/bin.

     The option is a list of Optimizer objects, which are then executed in